stechmann/TonUINO/docs/README_EN.md

 ### Download the audio messages

-You can download the audio messages, generated with Amazon Polly, in several different languages:
+The audio messages have been generated with Amazon Polly and can be downloaded in several different languages:

 - German: [audio-messages-polly-de.zip](https://seisfeld.github.io/tonuino/audio-messages-polly-de.zip)
 - English: [audio-messages-polly-en.zip](https://seisfeld.github.io/tonuino/audio-messages-polly-en.zip)